aleju/imgaug/changelogs/master/changed/20200115_changed_defaults.md

 augmenters to affect all channels in the same way and to resize their outputs back to the input sizes.

-The changes to default values are listed below.
+The exact changes to default values are listed below.

 **imgaug.arithmetic**